 Keto vs. Paleo: What’s the Difference?

+Trying to choose between keto and paleo?
+You’re not alone.
 They both cut out processed food.
-Both are low in carbs.
+Both can help with weight loss.
 And both are everywhere online.

 But they aren’t the same—and picking the right one depends on your goals.
+This guide breaks it down with plain answers so you can make an informed choice.

-🥩 What Is the Keto Diet?
+What Is the Keto Diet?

 Keto is a high-fat, very low-carb diet.
 The goal is to shift your body into ketosis, where it burns fat for fuel instead of sugar (glucose).